 So how exactly should we be wielding the thing for specific styles anyway?
 Whether you've struggled and failed or never quite perfected the technique, we've compiled a completely foolproof guide on how to curl your hair with a straightener that (in our experience) has a 100 percent success rate.
 Ahead, learn some pro tips for curling your hair with a flat iron, from tousled beach tresses to bouncy curls and polished waves.

 From This Video: How to Curl Hair With a Flat Iron

 - Starting with a small section of hair, clamp down your straightener (gently) towards the top of the hair section.

-- Pull the straightener down the hair shaft as if you were going to straighten your hair as normal.
-But when you get to the part of your hair where you'd like the curl to begin (middle-to-end of the section for a natural, beachy look) stop and proceed to step three.
+- Pull the straightener down the hair shaft as if you were going to straighten your hair as usual.
+But when you get to the part of your hair where you'd like the curl to begin (middle-to-end of the section for a natural, beachy look), stop and proceed to step three.
 You want to move seamlessly from step two to step three while moving your straightener continuously, which might take a little practice.

 - Pivot the straightener 180 degrees (a half-turn) away from your face and gently pull down straight through the rest of your hair.
 Repeat for each section of hair.
-Once you've curled your entire hair, use your fingers to massage the roots, which will help to break up the curls and give you that beachy, undone look.
+Once you've curled your entire hair, use your fingers to massage the roots, which will help break up the curls and give you that beachy, undone look.

 Practice new techniques with the iron turned off first to eliminate the risk of burns while perfecting your craft.